Dimtemp/PowerShell-training/README.md

-# PowerShell training
+# PowerShell training exercises
+Created 2019-2020 by Dimitri Koens, Alphen aan den Rijn, the Netherlands.

 This repository contains exercise files for delivery of PowerShell training.
-All content is Copyright 2019-2020 Dimitri Koens